spyder-ide/spyder-line-profiler/CONTRIBUTING.md

 ### Running Tests

-This command installs the test dependencies in the conda environment using the conda-forge channel.
+This command installs the test dependencies into your conda environment, using the conda-forge channel.

 ```bash
 $ conda install -c conda-forge --file requirements/tests.txt